-Recent changes to the health system in Queensland mean that public health services are now provided through 17 stand-alone Hospital and Health Services.
-The Hospital and Health Services are responsible for managing requests for access to the medical records they hold.
+In Queensland, public health services are provided through 17 stand-alone Hospital and Health Services (HHS).
+Each HHS is responsible for managing requests for access to the medical records they hold.1

 How can I seek access to my medical records?

-If your medical records are held by more than one Hospital or Health Service, you may need to make separate access requests to each one.
+Each HHS is an independent agency, so will have different procedures in place for access to medical records.
+For details, contact the HHS that holds your records or check their website.
+If your medical records are held by more than one HHS, you will need to make separate access requests to each one.

 How do I apply for access to my medical records under the IP Act or RTI Act?

-Both the RTI Act and the IP Act allow people to apply for documents containing information.
-The IP Act creates a right for individuals to apply for their own personal information.
-The RTI Act creates a right for individuals to apply for all other information.
+Both the RTI Act and the IP Act allow people to apply for documents held by Queensland government agencies.
+The IP Act creates a right for individuals to apply for documents containing their own personal information.
+The RTI Act creates a right for individuals to apply for any document.

-For information on how to make an application under the RTI or IP Act, please refer to How do I apply for government documents.
+For information about how to make your application, please refer to: How do I apply for government documents?

 Will I get access to my medical records under the IP Act or RTI Act?

 Yes, in most cases you will get access to your own medical records.
 However, there are circumstances in which access to information can be refused.
 These include where information is exempt or contrary to the public interest to release.
 For example, if the personal information of another person was recorded in your medical record, you may be refused access to it.